state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 **Adding remotes from this script is currently broken.
 Use MapLoom instead.
 DO NOT EXECUTE**

 You'll want to install remotes, next.
 Remotes enable users to sync data among multiple ROGUE GeoNode instances.
 You can add remotes using two commands.
 The first command uses a url to the remote Geonode and remote repo name.
 The second command uses a url to the repo directly.
-The second command can be used once other implementations of the GeoGit Web API [http://geogit.org/docs/interaction/web-api.html](http://geogit.org/docs/interaction/web-api.html) are created.
+The second command can be used once other implementations of the GeoGig Web API [http://geogig.org/docs/interaction/web-api.html](http://geogig.org/docs/interaction/web-api.html) are created.

 To add a remote GeoNode use,